FerRacimo/Archaeomics/PCAandStructure.md

-# Record chrX and chrY SNPs
+# Data processing

+First, we'll make a record of which are the SNPs in chrX and chrY, so we can get rid of them later.

 cat NearEastPublic/HumanOriginsPublic2068.snp | tr -s " " | awk 'BEGIN{OFS="\t"}{if ($2 == "23" || $2 == "24") print}' > Data/toremove.snp

 mkdir Data